ASIA Travel Tips .com

 Kenya Airways serves more than 2 million passengers annually and has the largest network into Africa.
 The carrier is going through an aggressive expansion program and it has added destinations which include Bamako, Dakar, Maputo, Istanbul and Guangzhou in China.
 The airline plans to soon launch service to Paris, Asmara and Sierra Leone.
 This complements 17 weekly flights to London and Amsterdam and regular schedules to select destinations in Asia, including Dubai, Mumbai, Hong Kong and Bangkok.

-See other recent news regarding: Airlines, Boeing, Dreamliners, Kenya Airways
+See other recent news regarding: Travel News Asia, Boeing, Dreamliners, Kenya Airways

 Advertising